dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

     if num=== > 0: ===
 ```

-This is closer, in that its figured out that `num` is a number instead
+This is closer, in that it has figured out that `num` is a number instead
 of an object, but it still isn't reading the function type signature
 and realizing that `num` could be None.
-Keep training it though, and
+Keep training it, though, and
-eventually it will learn to insert the None test depending on the type
+eventually it will learn to insert the `None` test depending on the type
 signature of the function.

 ![](images/robot-brain-blue.png){.codelogo .bare}\